typelevel/twiddles/README.md

 A twiddle list is a list of one or more values, potentially of differing types, that supports incremental creation and supports conversion to case classes that are "shape compatible" with the constituent types of the twiddle list.

 Twiddle lists are useful in the creation of protocols (e.g., decoders, encoders, codecs), where a protocol for a complex type is built from simpler constituent protocols.
 This technique was first popularized by parser combinators with syntax like `lparen ~ expr ~ rparen`.
-This technique is in contrast to type driven derivation schemes, where protocols end up implicitly determined by the constituent types of a data constructor.
+In contrast to type driven derivation schemes, where protocols are implicitly determined by the constituent types of a data constructor, twiddle lists keep the focus on the protocol.

 This library provides the ability to work with twiddle lists for arbitrary types and provides a single API that works for both Scala 3 and Scala 2.
+On Scala 3, twiddle lists are represented as generic tuples -- e.g., `F[Int *: String *: Boolean *: EmptyTuple]` or equivalently `F[(Int, String, Boolean)]`.
+On Scala 2, twiddle lists are represented as Shapeless heterogeneous lists.
+The `org.typelevel.twiddles` package provides type aliases that allow for source compatibility (`*:` is aliased to `shapeles.::` and `EmptyTuple` is aliased to `shapeless.HNil`).

 ## Getting Started